international employment law firm alliance L&E Global

 • the employment start date;

-• the expiration date, in the case of a limited duration or temporary employment contract;
+• the expiration date, in the case of a limited duration or temporary employment contract and the specific situation that requires a fixed-term agreement;

 • the annual entitlement to paid holiday leave;